-While in North Adams, I created daily digital drawings to communicate the ongoing local narrative of the Hoosic River’s urban ecology.
-The series of digital prints were made by combining photography of iconic Hoosic River and North Adams views with suggestions for installations.
-These proposals are memorial, testament, and celebration of the Hoosic River.
-The site-responsive works address issues of river access, recreation, fisheries, river ecology, water quality, infrastructure, and cultural history, practice, and future.
+I was awarded a MASS MoCA artist residency in April 2016.
+I used the opportunity to test a creative approach to art-based community engagement.
+As part of the residency, I interviewed a diverse group of stakeholders including local residents, community groups, scientists, and other creative minds engaged with the Hoosic River.
+I then created drawings to communicate the ongoing local narrative of the Hoosic River’s urban ecology.
+The series of digital prints were made by combining photography of iconic Hoosic River views with suggestions for art installations.
+These proposed installations are community memorial, testament, critique, and celebration of the Hoosic River.
+The site-responsive works address issues of river ecology, access, recreation, water quality, infrastructure, as well as cultural history, practice, and future.

-Special thanks to folks from the Hoosic River Revival, Williams College, Massachusetts College of Liberal Arts, MASS MoCA and Sasaki Associates for sharing their insight, research, and passion.
+Special thanks to folks from the Hoosic River Revival, Williams College, Massachusetts College of Liberal Arts, MASS MoCA, and Sasaki Associates for sharing their insight, research, and passion.

 Project Update: As a result of the Hoosic River Expedition project, I partnered with the Hoosic River Revival (HRR), a local non-profit group with a vision of re-establishing the Hoosic River as the heart of North Adams’ community.
 In support of the HRR mission we created a series of large-format flags to be used as temporary installations along the river.
 The durable canvas flags were designed as a tactical communication tool that could scale according to HRR’s needs.
 The project was funded by a Berkshire Taconic Community Foundation’s Berkshire Environmental Endowment Grant.